MicahD18/ProjX-KanbanBoardApp/README.md

 ##### The modal reducer sets the 'type' of modal.
 For example if the current modal is set to "edit", the edit modal will render.
 ### Board
 ##### The board reducer is a bit more complex in that it handles fetching the boards data, setting the board that the user selects, as well as handling actions inside the board.

+## Drag & Drop Algorithm

+##### To handle the drag & drop functionality in the app, I utilized the dnd-kit library for handling events.
+That way I could focus on implementing the logic such as sorting tasks in a container.